Connect with others who understand.

 • Blood disorders

-• Tumors exerting pressure on the pulmonary arteries
+• Tumors that put pressure on the pulmonary arteries

 Symptoms of Pulmonary Hypertension vs. Hypertension